Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Background on conformal prediction

-Here, $\setC (\vx, u, \tau)$ is the set-valued function associated with the conformal predictor that outputs a confidence set which is a subset of the classes $\{1,\ldots,L\}$, and $u_i$ is added randomization to ensure the smoothness of the cardinality term, chosen independently and uniformly from the interval $[0,1]$.
-See~\citet{vovk2005AlgorithmicLearningRandom} on smoothed conformal predictors.
+where $u_i$ is added randomization to smoothen the cardinality term, chosen independently and uniformly from the interval $[0,1]$, see~\citet{vovk2005AlgorithmicLearningRandom} on smoothed conformal predictors.
 Finally, the `$+1$' term in the $(n + 1)$ term is a bias correction for the finite size of the calibration set.